Triple Alliance (1596): France

 After Henry III's death, Henry of Navarre had himself proclaimed as King Henry IV of France.
 For Philip II of Spain this was reason enough to enter the struggle in France on the side of the Catholic faction.
 His plan was to put his daughter, Isabella of Spain, on the French throne in order to secure the survival and supremacy of Catholicism in France.
 Amongst other actions, Philip sent his general Alexander Farnese, duke of Parma, to France.
 Parma, who had been very successful in leading the Army of Flanders against the Dutch Republic, managed to end the siege of Paris.
 Farnese achieved some military successes but died in 1592.
-Henry IV eventually achieved victory in 1593, partially by converting to the Catholic faith (reportedly saying "Paris vaut bien une messe", 'Paris is worth a Mass') and then on February 27, 1593, was finally crowned King of France.
+Henry IV eventually achieved victory in 1593, partially by converting to the Catholic faith (reportedly saying "Paris vaut bien une messe", 'Paris is well worth a Mass') and then on February 27, 1593, was finally crowned King of France.

 The Spanish troops remained active in France, however, with the goal of putting Philip's daughter on the French throne.
 Henry was thus forced to enter the war against Philip II, even though he considered negotiating peace with Spain several times.